geo-smart/spacetime-elevation/README.md

 We identify two short-term goals (doable within the Hackweek timespan):

 - **Start-up the development of a package on geospatial time series analysis** for 3-D space-time arrays which allows to apply existing methods in a scalable manner for georeferenced data,
-- **Constrain the covariance of glacier and snow elevations** to correctly understand and apply Gaussian Process regression.
+- **Constrain the covariance of glacier or snow elevations** to correctly understand and apply Gaussian Process regression.

 And two long-term goals (extending after the Hackweek):

 - **Reach a stable version of a tested, documented and open source package on geospatial time series analysis**,
 - **Publish a comparative study on the performance of spatio-temporal fitting methods** (parametric, non-parametric, physically-informed) for surface elevation.

-### Proposed methods
+### Background on proposed methods

 Gaussian Processes are a promising avenue in non-parametric statistical modelling as, by learning the data covariance structure, they can provide a "best-unbiased estimator" for a specific problem using only the data itself.
 Gaussian Processes have the significant advantage of being independent of any physical assumptions (as in physically-based modelling) or parametrization (for other types of statistical modelling).
 Moreover, by learning the data covariance, Gaussian Process methods generally have the ability to predict reliable errors along their mean estimates.

 There is a lot of overlap between Gaussian Processes and geostatistics, as simple kriging is essentially another name for the same concept as Gaussian Processes.
 However, the generalization brought by Gaussian Processes to other fields has accelerated related research, in particular in terms of computational efficiency.
 With this aspect in mind, Gaussian Processes are now better adapted to the application of big data problems.

-### Proposed tools
+### Background on proposed tools

-For computational efficiency, Gaussian Processes would be applied on GPU using [GPyTorch](https://gpytorch.ai/).
+Based on the above, for computational efficiency, we would utilize Gaussian Processes packages.
+For scaling, it is best to compute on the GPU, which is integrated in [GPyTorch](https://gpytorch.ai/).
-In order to perform out-of-memory computations on large georeferenced datasets, we would use [Xarray](https://xarray.dev/) and [Dask](https://docs.dask.org/en/stable/) as well as [RioXarray](https://corteva.github.io/rioxarray/html/index.html).
+In order to perform out-of-memory computations on large georeferenced datasets, we would combine [Xarray](https://xarray.dev/), [Dask](https://docs.dask.org/en/stable/) and [RioXarray](https://corteva.github.io/rioxarray/html/index.html).

 To this end, **we aim to use and build upon the existing toolset in the Geospatial Time Series Analysis (GTSA) package**: https://github.com/friedrichknuth/gtsa.

 ### Data

 Analysis ready dataset of:
-1. Historical (~1930s-1990s) photogrammetric DEMs stacked as zarr file and chunked along time dimension,
+1. **Historical (~1930s-1990s) photogrammetric DEMs in CONUS** stacked as zarr file and chunked along time dimension,
-2. Modern (2000s-2020s) ASTER and WorldView DEMs stacked as zarr file and chunked along time dimension.
+2. **Modern (2000s-2020s) ASTER and WorldView DEMs worldwide** stacked as zarr file and chunked along time dimension.
-3. Glacier outlines shapefiles.
+3. **Glacier outlines shapefiles.**

 Available via AWS S3.